-On September 26, 2016, Shanghai Medstar introduced a new shareholder called Shanghai Huifu Technology Development Co., Ltd. ("Shanghai Huifu").
-After this process, the equity interest in Shanghai Medstar owned by the Group changed from 100% to 99%.
+On September 26, 2016, Shanghai Medstar introduced a new shareholder called Shanghai Huifu Technology Development Co., Ltd. ("Shanghai Huifu"), but Shanghai Huifu has not paid the subscribed capital.
+Therefore, the equity interest in Shanghai Medstar owned by the Group was still 100%.